“VIDYA has given me a lot of encouragement. If I had not come to VIDYA, I would not have had the confidence to speak in front of others.”

 Mumbaikars are well-known for their work ethic and industriousness, and we’ve found this is especially true of Mumbai’s less-privileged communities.
 Their resourcefulness, ambition and exuberance are inspiring to any one who experiences it.
 It’s being inspired that keeps us going in our mission to enable them to strive for their dreams.
 With the caliber of people we find here, we think that even a few empowered individuals is all that it will take to create the kind of ripples of change India needs.

 In 2000, VIDYA opened an office in Mumbai on the campus of IIT Bombay and began implementing decades of experience in the field of education and community empowerment.
 In no time, VIDYA began to grow.
 Extending beyond IIT Bombay, the staff at VIDYA Mumbai decided to settle within the community itself to reach more children, youth, and women, to better serve the community.
-Today, VIDYA Mumbai operates 17 centers and reaches more than 3,000 beneficiaries.
+Today, VIDYA Mumbai operates 24 centers in 8 communities and 16 schools, and reaches more than 5,000 beneficiaries.

 Throughout the year, VIDYA Mumbai leads several initiatives, including Beyond School, Bhavishya Yaan, Youth Program, and School Partnerships.
 To support students, their families, and their teachers, VIDYA Mumbai manages the Computer Learning & Resource Center, Community Initiatives Cell, and Learning & Development Cell.
 The organization also organizes various events, activities, and excursions—from Sunday morning football to the annual literature festival.

-The Beyond School program seeks to provide quality education to 500 students across 5 community centres in Powai by providing quality education and holistic development.
-VIDYA Umang is a Beyond School Enrichment Program, which provides a safe learning environment for children in communities.
+The Beyond School program provides quality education and holistic development for students between the ages 6-16, and is currently active in 8 community centers across Mumbai.
+It provides a safe learning environment for children in communities.
 It builds in them a sense of achievement and joy in learning.

-Umang is a fine blend of academics and co-curricular activities.
+Beyond School is a perfect blend of academics and co-curricular activities.
 It aims to raise the bar for each and every learner, even as it allows fast learners, and the slow learners their space to grow.
 The program focuses on academic enrichment and techniques for the children to reach their best potential in their school and to raise awareness in communities.

 Academic subjects such as Maths, Science, spoken English and computer literacy are taught in order for children to reach their potential in school.Other forms of learning through dance and art are also encouraged.
 VIDYA focuses on life skills and personality development through classes and sessions.